 We believe in one Baptism and recognize Baptism from any denomination.
 If you have already been Baptized, we simply welcome you into our congregation through a Profession of Faith.

-To arrange for a Baptism, contact the Senior Pastor to make arrangements.
+To arrange for a Baptism, contact the Pastor David to make arrangements.

 How do I join Creekwood United Methodist Church?